Game plan for success

 When you go the do-it-yourself route of investing, there’s a similar tendency to base decisions on feelings instead of facts.
 For example, you may get caught up in “herd mentality.”
-But your financial advisor doesn’t care what everyone else is doing, even if Warren Buffet is leading the charge.
+But a financial professional doesn’t care what everyone else is doing, even if Warren Buffet is leading the charge.

-You’re paying your financial advisor for objective guidance.
-As a fiduciary professional with your best interests in mind, your advisor will draw upon a wide range of tools and research to inform that guidance.
+You’re paying a financial professional for objective guidance.
+As a fiduciary professional with your best interests in mind, he or she will draw upon a wide range of tools and research to inform that guidance.

 Of course, we do love to see an underdog win.
 The problem is that underdog successes aren’t that common in the later rounds of the NCAA tournament.
 When making your tourney picks, don’t count on too many Cinderella teams going to the ball — or rather the championship.

 The same goes for investing.
 It may be fun to pick the dark horse investments, but they generally involve an increased level of risk.
-Trust your financial advisor to keep you focused on reality instead of the fairytales.
+Trust your chosen financial professional to keep you focused on reality instead of the fairytales.

 Regardless of your tournament picks, March Madness 2019 culminates with the championship game April 8.
 Life returns to normal the following day — or maybe the next week depending on how emotionally invested you are in the outcome.

 The bottom line is that the championship game is just that: a game.
 That’s not the case with your investment plan.
 It’s your future.